Cook County Cannabis Development Grant - Frequently Asked Questions

 Do I have to pay taxes on the grant award?

 The U.S. Treasury considers receipt of grant like this as taxable income that the business owner must recognize in their federal and state tax filings.
-In early 2025, the County’s Grant Administrator, Women’s Business Development Center (WBDC), will provide grant recipients with a Form 1099-MISC which will need to be reported on the grant recipient’s 2024 tax returns.
+In early 2025, the County’s Grant Administrator, the Women’s Business Development Center (WBDC), will provide grant recipients with a Form 1099-MISC, which will need to be reported on the grant recipient’s 2024 tax returns.
 To determine the proper tax reporting for the grant, please consult an attorney, accountant or other tax professional.

 How can grant funds be used?